zackartz/hotel-react/README.md

 Thanks for reading!
 The project should automatically open up in a new browser window, if not it should be on http://localhost:3000

+## Special Features
+- use * to clean out all members
+- check logs in console

 ### Built by Zachary Myers <zackmyers@lavabit.com>